Financial numbers may tell us we’re winning the war,

 an airplane it takes performance measurement and management to get you to where you

 measurement training can be motivational or de-motivation-al. The

 individual goal setting of the 80’s is a good example of

 de-motivational measurement – it tested one individual or group

 against the other, and while satisfying some individual egos, it

-provided little contribution to company growth and profit
+contributed little to company growth and earnings.

 both internal and external benchmarking and employs a relevant

 cascading method of performance goal setting.
 Achievements are